On the Capacity of the 2-User Interference Channel with Transmitter Cooperation and Secrecy Constraints: Conclusions

 \subsection{Proof of Corollary \ref{cor:cor_ach_highint}}

 In the first and second time slots, transmitters $1$ and $2$ send the following encoded messages.

-In the following, the achievable secrecy rate and power allocation for different messages are discussed in case of the first time slot.
-Hence, for simplicity, the time index is omitted here.
-The mutual information given in Theorem \ref{th:theorem_ach_highint} is evaluated as follows.
-From Theorem \ref{th:theorem_ach_highint}, $R_{p1}'$ and $R_{d2}$ are set as $ 0.5\log\lb 1 + \frac{h_c^2 P_{p1}}{1 + h_d^2 P_{d2}}\rb$ and $0.5\log(1 + h_d^2 P_{d2})$, respectively.
-The first four inequalities in~(\ref{eq:highint5}) lead, respectively, to
+In the following, the achievable secrecy rate and power allocation for different messages are discussed in case of first time slot.
+In the following, the time index is omitted.
+The mutual information given in Theorem \ref{th:theorem_ach_highint} are evaluated as follows.
+From Theorem \ref{th:theorem_ach_highint}, $R_{p1}'$ and $R_{d2}$ are set as: $ 0.5\log\lb 1 + \frac{h_c^2 P_{p1}}{1 + h_d^2 P_{d2}}\rb$ and $0.5\log(1 + h_d^2 P_{d2})$, respectively.
+Consider the first equation in (\ref{eq:highint5}).